 The best way to look at the numbers is to include our total daily expenditure.
 Without expectation or anger, we have to determine what we require each day and not base it upon an arbitrary average.

-A Closer Look At The Biggest Loser Contestants
+A Closer Look at The Biggest Loser Contestants

 Let’s not forget this was a contest for money.

 We can easily assume these contestants had to gain physical bodyweight post-contest end.
 The problem was, did they know this themselves?
 Most of the world thinks weight loss success is all in deficit numbers.
 While it is true obese individuals will have to lose actual weight in body fat, they will return to a homeostasis of water weight when the dieting phase is over.
-In the situation of the Biggest Loser, they will also return with a higher amount of lean body mass (in muscle) because they were untrained individuals who performed rigorous resistance and cardio training.
+In the situation of The Biggest Loser, they will also return with a higher amount of lean body mass (in muscle) because they were untrained individuals who performed rigorous resistance and cardio training.
 Their post weight was bound to be higher and expectedly so.
 Were they informed of this?
-Highly unlikely and much like other “diet success” studies, any weight regain from the bottom loss point is seen as a negative, not an expected return.
+Highly unlikely and much like other “diet success” studies, any weight regain from the bottom loss point is seen as a negative not an expected return.
 Again, lean body mass recovery is 100% supposed to happen in a post-hypocaloric state.

 To have optimal RMR readings, you should be at a stable weight maintenance and ideally a stable maintenance at your highest level of perceived metabolic rating.
 In other words, remember that sliding scale?
-Well, in a hypocaloric or deficit state, you are at the lowest end of that sliding scale or can even have readings below average and into subclinical or short-term metabolic instability readings.
+Well, in a hypocaloric or deficit state, you are at the lowest end of that sliding scale or can even have readings below average and into subclinical or short-term metabolic instability levels.
 Deficits, even small ones, are not the best time to get an optimal reading of RMR.
 I say this not to be smarmy but in hopes the contestants themselves understand what they are working with as they expressed depression about their situation.

-Do More Controlled Studies Show The Same?
+Do More Controlled Studies Show the Same?

 I like studies that control for variables as any good research enthusiast should.
 This 2008 study shows the decrease in RMR was pretty insignificant but the decrease in daily energy expenditure was much more notable.
-In general, we see in research what slows down more is not resting metabolic rate (RMR), but our activity levels.
+In general, we see in research what slows down more is not resting metabolic rate (RMR) but our activity levels.
 Could those contestants have ramped up their activity at the time of testing?
 We don’t know.
 It wasn’t controlled.
-To me, while it is an interesting free-living experiment to chew on, it is not the smoking gun which says an RMR decrease is the reason we have a hard time keeping weight off once it is lost or losing it in the first place.
+To me, while it is an interesting free-living experiment to chew on, it is not the smoking gun which says an RMR decrease is the reason we have a hard time keeping weight off once it is lost or lose it in the first place.

-The Important Factors to Focus On For Obese Subjects Trying To Lose Fat
+The Important Factors to Focus on for Obese Subjects Trying to Lose Fat

 I couldn’t possibly highlight all the nuances, complications, and handicaps for obese subjects.
 I can give you food for thought on things to keep in mind if you are working with obese subjects or if you are one yourself.

-1. Do Only What You Have To Do
+1. Do Only What You Have to Do

 Time again we see people ramping up physical activity to aggressive levels when trying to lose weight.
-It’s why the gyms fill up with people who have weight loss resolutions after new years.
-The truth is one of the biggest metabolic advantages you have is moderate activity causes you to burn more calories.
-Trainers don’t talk about it because their jobs are tied to physical activity, but excessively driving yourself to peak conditioning may not be the best idea when trying to lose fat.
+It’s why gyms fill up with people who have weight loss resolutions after New Year’s.
+The truth is one of the biggest metabolic advantages you have is that moderate activity causes you to burn more calories.
+Trainers don’t talk about it because their jobs are tied to physical activity, but excessively driving yourself to peak conditioning may not be the best idea when you are trying to lose fat.
 It’s also when you have the least resources for recovery and injury prevention.
 This in no way means to avoid physical activity or training programs while losing fat.
 Intelligently designed programs can do wonders for muscle mass and fat loss results.
 I am not talking in extremes.
 It simply means it isn’t the time for oxygen mask training…wait it’s never the time for that.